 Built into the side of a mountain smack along the Verde Fault and situated over mines blasted by dynamite, Jerome's position is precarious indeed.
 It's no wonder sinkholes, earthquakes, and landslides have rocked Jerome over the years.

-The best visible proof of these dangers is Jerome's Sliding Jail.
-It began its slow slide downhill in 1938, following a mine blast.
-Until then, the concrete building was used to hold ruffians in a once notorious town that contained 24 saloons, 18 brothels, and an opium den.Â
+The best visible proof of these dangers is Jerome’s Sliding Jail.
+This building began its slow slide downhill in 1938, following a mine blast.
+Until then, the concrete structure was used to hold ruffians in a once notorious town that included 24 saloons, 18 brothels, and an opium den.

 6. Nellie Bly Kaleidoscopes